22 Key Differences Between Old Money and New Money Millionaires

 Media and Publicity Preferences

-They thrive in the spotlight, using press, interviews, and platforms to amplify their success.
-They turn their personal brand into an asset, making themselves part of the story.
+New money millionaires play the opposite game.
+They thrive in the spotlight, using press, social media, and interviews to amplify their success.
+They turn personal branding into an asset.

 Old money influences quietly.
-New money makes sure their presence is known.
+New money makes sure the world notices.

 Hobbies and Leisure Activities